We list the top 10 best and most free video editors for Linux and Windows. Have a look.

 - Lo-Res Proxy workflows for 4K

 - Export video for YouTube/Vimeo, SD/HD, up to 4K

-- Wide file format support including variable frame rate media
+- Broad file format support, including variable frame rate media

 - Grade your sequence professionally utilising up to 32bit GPU precision and histogram tool

-Shotcut is another free, open source and cross platform video editor loaded with features.
-Major features include support for a wide range of formats; no import required meaning native timeline editing; Blackmagic Design support for input and preview monitoring; and resolution support to 4k.
+Shotcut is another free, open source and cross-platform video editor loaded with features.
+Primary features include support for a wide range of formats; no import required, meaning native timeline editing; Blackmagic Design support for input and preview monitoring; and resolution support to 4k.